Exam Requirements – Kyu Grades

 - strike from side to head | "four-direction throw"

-- Uchirotekubitori Kokyunage
+- Ushirotekubitori Kokyunage

 - rear wrist grab | "timing throw" – version via Ushirotekubitori Undo required